 Americas Sales and Marketing Expenses.
-The increase in our Americas sales and marketing expenses was partly due to the impact of the Switch and Data acquisition, which resulted in \$3.6 million of additional sales and marketing expenses, including \$2.3 million of amortization expense for customer contracts, for the three months ended March 31, 2011.
+The increase in our Americas sales and marketing expenses was partly due to the impact of the ALOG acquisition, which resulted in \$2.7 million of additional sales and marketing expenses for the three months ended March 31, 2012.

-Excluding the impact of the Switch and Data acquisition, our Americas sales and marketing expenses during the three months ended March 31, 2011 were \$18.2 million, which represents an increase of 52% from the three months ended March 31, 2010.
-This increase was primarily due to (i) \$3.8 million of higher compensation costs, including sales compensation, general salaries, bonuses and headcount growth (133 Americas sales and marketing employees as of March 31, 2011 versus 108 as of March 31, 2010) and (ii) \$1.1 million of higher bad debt expense, which is partially due to the revenue growth as discussed above and partially due to the growth of the Americas collection team that has initiated additional collection efforts and procedures.

-We have been investing in our Americas sales and marketing initiatives to further increase our revenue and we anticipate this increased investment will continue over the next several years, including anticipated headcount growth and new product innovation efforts and, as a result, our Americas sales and marketing expenses as a percentage of revenues have increased and are expected to continue to increase.
-Additionally, as a result of the ALOG acquisition, we expect our Americas sales and marketing expenses to increase further.
-In the long-term, we generally expect Americas sales and marketing expenses to increase as we continue to grow our business and invest further in various branding initiatives; however, as a percentage of revenues, we generally expect them to decrease in the long-term.
+Excluding the impact of the ALOG acquisition, our Americas sales and marketing expenses during the three months ended March 31, 2012 were \$28.4 million, which represents an increase of 30% from the three months ended March 31, 2011.
+This increase was primarily due to \$4.8 million of higher compensation costs, including sales compensation, general salaries, bonuses, stock-based compensation and headcount growth (221 Americas sales and marketing employees as of March 31, 2012 versus 133 as of March 31, 2011).
+Over the past several years, we have been investing in our Americas sales and marketing initiatives to further increase our revenue.
+These investments have included the hiring of additional headcount and new product innovation efforts and, as a result, our Americas sales and marketing expenses as a percentage of revenues have increased.
+Although we anticipate that we will continue to invest in Americas sales and marketing initiatives, we believe our Americas sales and marketing expenses as a percentage of revenues will remain at approximately current levels over the next year but should ultimately decrease as we continue to grow our business.

 EMEA Sales and Marketing Expenses.
-The increase in our EMEA sales and marketing expenses was primarily due to \$2.5 million of higher compensation costs, including sales compensation, general salaries, bonuses, stock-based compensation expense and headcount growth (86 EMEA sales and marketing employees as of March 31, 2011 versus 58 as of March 31, 2010).
-For the three months ended March 31, 2011, the impact of foreign currency fluctuations to our EMEA sales and marketing expenses was not significant when compared to average exchange rates of the three months ended March 31, 2010.
-We intend to invest further in our EMEA sales and marketing initiatives over the next several years, including anticipated headcount growth and new product innovation efforts and, as a result, we expect our EMEA sales and marketing expenses as a percentage of revenues to increase accordingly.
-In the long-term, we generally expect EMEA sales and marketing expenses to increase as we continue to grow our business and invest further in various branding initiatives; however, as a percentage of revenues, we generally expect them to decrease in the long-term.
+The increase in our EMEA sales and marketing expenses was primarily due to \$1.0 million of higher compensation costs, including sales compensation, general salaries, bonuses, stock-based compensation expense and headcount growth (123 EMEA sales and marketing employees as of March 31, 2012 versus 86 as of March 31, 2011).
+For the three months ended March 31, 2012, the impact of foreign currency fluctuations to our EMEA sales and marketing expenses was not significant when compared to average exchange rates of the three months ended March 31, 2011.
+Over the past several years, we have been investing in our EMEA sales and marketing initiatives to further increase our revenue.
+These investments have included the hirring of additional headcount and new product innovation efforts and, as a result, our EMEA sales and marketing expenses as a percentage of revenues have increased.
+Although we anticipate that we will continue to invest in EMEA sales and marketing initiatives, we believe our EMEA sales and marketing expenses as a percentage of revenues will remain at approximately current levels over the next year but should ultimately decrease as we continue to grow our business.